 One of the most shocking components to all of these studies is that up to 2/3s of our harmful exposure to chlorine is due to inhalation of steam and skin absorption while showering.
 A warm shower opens up the pores of the skin and allows for accelerated absorption of chlorine and other chemicals in water.

-The steam we inhale while showering can contain up to 50 times the level of chemicals than tap water due to the fact that chlorine and most other contaminants vaporize much faster and at a lower temperature than water.
+The steam we inhale while showering can contain up to 50 times the level of chemicals than tap water (due to the fact that) because chlorine and most other contaminants vaporize much faster and at a lower temperature than water.
 Inhalation is a much more harmful means of exposure since the chlorine gas (chloroform) we inhale goes directly into our blood stream.
+“Chlorine gas is highly toxic to lung cells when inhaled.
+Chlorine and chlorine gas can aggravate respiratory conditions and high concentrations of chlorine can lead to numerous health complications.
+Chloroform may be released to the air as a result of its formation in the chlorination of drinking water, swimming pools and showering.
+Human exposure to chloroform may occur through drinking water and showering where chloroform is formed as a result of the chlorination of naturally occurring organic materials found in water supplies.”
+(EPA statement.)

 When we drink contaminated water the toxins are partially filtered out by our kidneys and digestive system.
 Chlorine vapors are known to be a strong irritant to the sensitive tissue and bronchial passages inside our lungs, it was used as a chemical weapon in World War II.